 Canadian-American Studies at Western

-The Canadian-American Studies major helps students to understand and navigate these similarities and differences, preparing them to engage key cultural, environmental, and economic issues in North America today and in the future through three specializations:
+The Canadian-American Studies major helps students better understand the impact of these similarities and differences, as well as how they affect key cultural, environmental, and economic issues in North America today and in the future through three specializations:

 - Canadian Histories/Cultures/Identities

 Additionally, students may design their own specialization in consultation with a faculty advisor.

 On its own, the Canadian-American Studies major provides an excellent international and interdisciplinary course of study for students looking for a broad-based, liberal arts education.
 By drawing upon courses from the humanities, social sciences, and natural sciences, the major explores key concepts and methods across multiple disciplines and applies them to complex projects in our shared regional, continental, and cultural contexts.
 Western Washington University's location and longstanding tradition of Canadian-American collaborations have fostered a program that draws upon leading expertise from researchers, policymakers, and issue advocates.

 Through identified specializations, the major is also designed to combine with other majors to add depth and international expertise.
 Examples include combining Canadian-American Studies’ specializations with: environmental science and policy, international business, geography, anthropology, political science, marketing, communications, journalism, history, and foreign languages.
 These combinations provide platforms for work or future academic study in areas such as global politics, culture, advocacy, and diplomacy.

 Beyond the classroom, the Center and Club Canada offer opportunities for students to immerse themselves in Canadian culture by holding events such as hockey and broom ball games, regional food celebrations, film screenings, guest speakers and faculty talks, and field excursions to Vancouver, Whistler, and more.

 The Center provides support and resources to students interested in participating in relevant internships, including opportunities with the Canadian Consulate in Seattle.